daarnolducsd/ep5book/docs/04-week4.md

 <p class="caption">(\#fig:tab2balance)Final Balance Table</p>
 </div>

 In this case, the average age, fraction female, and socioeconomic status index (ses) are all relatively similar between the treated students and control students.
-Looks like randomization was succesful!
+Looks like randomization was successful!

 ## Binary Regression